anniehedgpeth/anniehedgpeth.github.io/_drafts/2017-06-23-arm-to-terraform.md

 ---
 So you want to translate your ARM template into a Terraform script.
 Well, I can help you with that.

-First of all, what the main components of an [ARM template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-authoring-templates)?
+First of all, what are the main components of an [ARM template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-authoring-templates)?

 ```json
 {